 Military service obligations.
 The Uniformed Services Employment and Reemployment Rights Act of 1994 (www.practicallaw.com/5-502-5644) (USERRA) protects an employee's right to return to work after returning from qualifying military service.

 State-specific obligations.
 State laws may impose additional or different obligations on employers, including leave for jury duty, witness testimony, voting or blood donation.
-(For more information about state-specific leave laws, see Related Content to the right.)
+(For more information about state-specific leave laws, see State Q&As under Related Content.)

 The Employee Leave Toolkit provides information on best practices for responding to employee leave issues, including resources to help employers respond to leave requests, comply with leave laws and minimize litigation risk.